miguelgi266/CountryDB/README.md

 creates plot of  sq km vs sq mi and plots regression line and a bar plot of top 8 languages vs number of countries where they are an official language.

+WikiScrape: Folder containing Python scripts to download html tables from Wikipedia and extract data from the tables.

+WikiScrape/raw_html: Empty folder.
+Will contain files obtained by running WikiTables.py

+WikiScrape/extract.py: Contains methods to clean up and extract data obtained from WikiTables.py; imported into TableParse.py

+WikiScrape/WikiTables.py: Downloads country info table using links for each country found in https://en.wikipedia.org/wiki/List_of_sovereign_states and saves the resulting html as a file with the name of the country in folder raw_html.

+WikiScrape/TableParse.py: Parses html files in raw_html to obtain country data. creates a list of dictionaries where each dictionary contains a country's data and saves the list to Countrydata.pickle in main directory

 ### Executing code
+move to WikiScrape directory
+Execute WikiScrape/WikiTables.py
+Execute WikiScrape/TableParse.py
+move to the main project directory
+Execute CountryStats.py